nkviet/airbnb/README.md

 - out (check out)
 - ppl (guests)

-Dates are in the format of MM&DD&YY
+Dates are in the format of MM/DD/YYYY with standard URL encoding (2F = /)

 **Output:** JSON